Tuolumne River Trust Advisory Committee

 Jon Rosenfield, Ph.D.

-Jon is a conservation biologist on staff at The Bay Institute.
+Jon is a senior scientist at San Francisco Baykeeper.
 He brings a wealth of expertise on aquatic and landscape ecology, water policy and water politics of the Bay Area and Central Valley.

 Technical Advisor, Pacific Islands Office, U.S. Environmental Protection Agency; Board President, American Whitewater; Former Board Member, Tuolumne River Trust (7 years); U.S. Wildwater Team 1998-2003.